Shama'il al-Muhammadiyya: Content of descriptions

-This "seal of prophethood" (khātam an-nubuwwah خاتم النبوة) between Muhammad's shoulders is given a closer description in other texts of the hadith, and it is given a dedicated discussion in Sahih Muslim.
+This "seal of Nabuwwahti or prophethood" (khātam an-nubuwwah خاتم النبوة) between Muhammad's shoulders is given a closer description in other texts of the hadith, and it is given a dedicated discussion in Sahih Muslim.

 It is depicted as a mole on the end of his left shoulder blade, in size compared to a pigeon's egg or an apple.
 A passage from Sunan Abu Dawood (32.4071), also collected in the Shama'il, reports how one Qurrah ibn Iyas al-Muzani on the occasion of swearing allegiance to Muhammad put his hand inside his shirt to "feel the seal".